AppliedLogicSystems/ALSProlog/docs/docs/guide/8-Global-Variables,-Destructive-Update-&-Hash-Tables.md

 yes.
 ```

-## 8.4 ‘Named’ Hash Tables
+## 8.4 'Named' Hash Tables

 The allocation and use of hash tables is supported by exploiting the fact that the
 implementation of terms is such that a term is an array of (pointers to) its arguments.
 So hash tables are created by combining a term (created on the heap) together with access routines implemented using basic hashing techniques.
 The destructive update feature mangle/3 is used in an essential manner.
 As was the case with global variables, at bottom lies a primitive collection of mechanisms, over
-which is a more easily usable layer providing ‘named’ hash tables.
+which is a more easily usable layer providing 'named' hash tables.

 The predicate for creating named hash tables is
 ```